debemdeboas/virtual-machine/README.md

 The VM contains both the CPU and the Memory instances.
 First, the CPU is instantiated.
 Secondly, the memory.
-Lastly, the Tk object is checked and, if it is defined, some properties are set - such as disabling the capture of keystrokes, and some tags for coloring the current command (light red), and the command that threw an exception (dark red).
+Lastly, the Tk object is checked and, if it is defined, some properties are set - such as disabling the capture of keystrokes, and some tags for coloring the current command (light red), and the command that set an interruption (dark red).

 Upon initialization, the memory is populated with 512 `Command_EMPTY` objects.